Pedro Agulto Tenorio

 Pedro Agulto Tenorio (born August 8, 1941), who is often known as Pete A. Tenorio, is a Northern Marianan politician.
 He served as the fourth Resident representative of the Northern Mariana Islands to the United States from January 14, 2002 to January 3, 2009.
 A member of the Republican Party, he was elected to the office first in November 2001 and again in November 2005.
 He served as the second lieutenant governor of the Northern Mariana Islands from January 11, 1982 to January 8, 1990.

-Biography

-In 2006 he was one of three main elected officials of the CNMI (along with Governor Benigno R. Fitial and Lieutenant Governor Timothy P. Villagomez).
+Early life

+Tenorio attended the University of Hawaiʻi earning a bachelor's degree in geology and returned to Saipan to teach.
+He later earned a master's degree in hydrology via the East–West Center and took a job as a hydrologist for the Trust Territory of the Pacific Islands government.

+Political career

+In 1972, Tenorio was elected as an independent to the Congress of Micronesia Senate.
+He was a member of the Marianas Political Status Commission and a signatory to the Covenant to Establish a Commonwealth of the Northern Mariana Islands in Political Union with the United States of America.
+In the 1981 election, Tenorio was elected Lieutenant Governor on the Republican ticket, alongside his cousin and Republican gubernatorial nominee Pedro P. Tenorio.

+Washington Representative

+In the 2001 election, Tenorio defeated Democratic nominee Agnes McPhetres and Covenant nominee Herman R. Deleon Guerrero to serve as the Resident Representative.
 The position of Resident Representative, also known locally as "Washington Representative", was established by Article V of the Constitution of the Northern Mariana Islands, and the term of office was four years.
 The CNMI Resident Representative maintained an office in Washington, D.C. and his expenses were funded by the CNMI government.

-Tenorio was the CNMI's fourth and final Resident Representative.
 He took office as resident representative on January 14, 2002.
-He served two terms, until the office was abolished on January 3, 2009.
+In 2005, Tenorio was reelected against Covenant Party nominee Juan Sablan Demapan.